valkey-io/valkey-doc/topics/modules-api-ref.md

 If [`ValkeyModule_CreateDataType()`](#ValkeyModule_CreateDataType) is called outside of `ValkeyModule_OnLoad()` function, there is already a module registering a type with the same name, or if the module name or encver is invalid, NULL is returned.
-Otherwise the new type is registered into the server, and a reference of type `ValkeyModuleType` is returned: the caller of the function should store this reference into a global variable to make future use of it in the modules type API, since a single module may register multiple types.
+Otherwise, the new type is registered into the server, and a reference of type `ValkeyModuleType` is returned: the caller of the function should store this reference into a global variable to make future use of it in the modules type API, since a single module may register multiple types.